1964 Summer Olympics

-The 1964 Summer Games were the first Olympics held in Asia, and marked the first time South Africa was excluded due to the use of its apartheid system in sports.
+The 1964 Summer Games were the first Olympics held in Asia, and marked the first time South Africa was excluded for using its apartheid system in sports.
 Until 1960, South Africa had fielded segregated teams, conforming to the country's racial classifications; for the 1964 Games the International Olympic Committee demanded a multi-racial delegation to be sent, and after South Africa refused, they were excluded from participating.
 The country was, however, allowed to compete at the 1964 Summer Paralympics, also held in Tokyo, its Paralympic Games debut.

 The 1964 Games were also the first to be telecast internationally without the need for tapes to be flown overseas, as they had been for the 1960 Olympics four years earlier.
 The games were telecast to the United States using Syncom 3, the first geostationary communication satellite, and from there to Europe using Relay 1.
 These were also the first Olympic Games to have color telecasts, albeit partially.
 Certain events such as the sumo wrestling and judo matches, sports popular in Japan, were tried out using Toshiba's new colour transmission system, but only for the domestic market.
 The entire 1964 Olympic Games was chronicled in the ground-breaking 1965 sports documentary film Tokyo Olympiad, directed by Kon Ichikawa.

 The games were scheduled for mid-October to avoid the city's midsummer heat and humidity and the September typhoon season.
 The previous Olympics in Rome in 1960 started in late August and experienced hot weather.
 The following games in 1968 in Mexico City also began in October.
 The 1964 Olympics were also the last to use a traditional cinder track for the track events.
 Since 1968, a smooth, synthetic, all-weather track has been used.
-The United States won the most gold medals, while the Soviet Union won the most overall medals.
+The United States topped the gold medal table at these Games, while the Soviet Union won the most medals overall.

-Tokyo hosted the 2020 Summer Olympics, making it the first city in Asia to host the Summer Olympic Games twice.
+In 2021, due to delay over the COVID-19 pandemic, Tokyo hosted the 2020 Summer Olympics, making it the first city in Asia to host the Summer Olympic Games twice.
 Japan also hosted the Winter Olympics twice with the Sapporo 1972 and Nagano 1998 games.